+- Shielded Metal Arc Welding

+- Semi-automatic Arc Welding (MIG, MAG, Self-Shielded)

+- Gouging

+- Scratch Start TIG

-- Shielded Metal Arc Welding - Power Source for Light, Electric Tools and Appliances
+- Power Source for Light, Electric Tools and Appliances

 - Do not use the equipment for any applications not listed above.
 Improper usage can result in an accident or malfunction. - If using the equipment as a power source for medical equipment, you must check with the medical equipment manufacturer, doctor and hospital before using the equipment.